SoleilVermeil/agex/README.md

 1. Build the docker image using `docker build -t sajex .`.
 2. Retrieve the docker image using `docker save -o sajex.tar sajex`.
-3. Create a docker container.
-Add the path `/data` that points to the `data/` folder.
-4. Run the docker container using `docker run -p 8866:8866 sajex`.
+3. Run the docker container using `docker run -p 8866:8866 sajex`.
-5. Access it on `localhost:8866` **although the console might indicate another address**.
+4. Access it on `<host ip>:8866` **although the console might indicate another address**.

 ## How to cite

 If you use this tool, please cite the following works:

-* **J. Leuenberger, K. Čerņevičs, O. V. Yazyev, Optimizing Graphene-Based Nanoelectronics via Junction Edge Characterization, tbd**
+* **J. Leuenberger, K. Čerņevičs, O. V. Yazyev, Optimizing Nanoelectronics Footprint by Rounding Graphene Nanoribbon Junctions, tbd**
 * **J. Leuenberger, K. Čerņevičs, O. V. Yazyev, Smoothed Armchair Graphene Nanoribbon Junctions Explorer (SAJEx), doi:10.tbd/tbd**

 You can also use the following BibTeX citation.